FLUX-SE/all_docs/en_US/spat_revolution_doc/Installation_and_Activation.md

 On this page you will find a Mac OS X, a Windows 64 bits.
 As well are provided legacy version for older operating systems.
 After downloading and installing, you can open the FLUX:: Center applications to begin the process of installing the _SPAT Revolution_ software.

-!> An authentification is required at the launch of FLUX:: Center.
-This is the login details of your FLUX shop account which allows you to see only your products licensed for (temporary or permanent)
+!> An authentication is required at the launch of FLUX:: Center.
+This is the login details of your FLUX shop account which allows you to see only your products licensed for (temporary or permanent).

 ## Center Preferences